QDot 8086

 label: string 'This is a string!'

-symbol is used to make reference to the string’s
+The label symbol is used to make reference to the string’s

-, there are two more characters defined by
+beginning.
+Besides END, there are two more characters defined by

-the standard library as having special meaning in strings: LF
+the standard library as having special meaning in strings: LF and

-.
+COLOR_ESC.
 The former terminates a row and the latter introduces an

 embedded text attribute code.
 Both are handled as expected by memory